AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 >[!NOTE] {importance="high"}
 >
->The event timestamp provided in the DCM logs will be honored and passed to the Data Collection Servers.
+>The event timestamp provided in the [!DNL DCM] logs will be honored and passed to the [!UICONTROL Data Collection Servers].
 >
->* If a timestamp isn't available for a data row in the DCM log file, we use the time of the HTTP call as the event timestamp.
+>* If a timestamp isn't available for a data row in the DCM log file, we use the time of the `HTTP` call as the event timestamp.
->* If the data row in the DCM log file contains a malformed timestamp, we ignore the entire row.
+>* If the data row in the [!DNL DCM] log file contains a malformed timestamp, we ignore the entire row.

 ## Use Cases {#section_09EB4686F5204452A39A7C2700D44E49}